 You might have multiple data sets that capture the linear and nonlinear dynamics separately.
 For example, one data set with low amplitude input (excites the linear dynamics only) and another data set with high amplitude input (excites the nonlinear dynamics).
 In such cases, first estimate a linear model using the first data set.
 Next, use the model as an initial model to estimate a nonlinear model using the second data set.
-For more information, see Using Linear Model for Nonlinear ARX Estimation and Using Linear Model for Hammerstein-Wiener Estimation.
+For more information, see Initialize Nonlinear ARX Estimation Using Linear Model and Initialize Hammerstein-Wiener Estimation Using Linear Model.

 In a black-box or "cold start" estimation, you only have to specify the order to configure the structure of the model.

 estimation command to use for the desired model type.